xalimar/puppet-consul_alerts/README.md

 This module can install the consul_alerts toolkit to your machine.
 It supports:
  * Debian Wheezy
- * Ubuntu Precise/Trusty
+ * Ubuntu Xenial/Bionic
- * CentOS/RHEL 5 or 6
+ * CentOS/RHEL 7

 More information about consul-alerts is on their github repo: https://github.com/AcalephStorage/consul-alerts

 ## Module Description

-This module installs a consul-alerts binary and configures a basic upstart init script for it.
+This module installs a consul-alerts binary and configures a basic systemd service for it.
 Will keep updated version as you install new versions of the consul-alerts binary.

 ## Setup